 In recent years, our country has seen a large number of men and women separating from the military services, and the transition to civilian life can be difficult.
 The services themselves, and the Department of Veterans Affairs, have many programs to help ease this transition.
 This helps service members get jobs, apply for college, or receive job-specific training.

 The REALTORS® Land Institute has created its own program to assist transitioning service members.
 It was implemented in 2014 and is known as the Military Transition Program or MTP.
 The MTP provides enormous benefits for service members who are interested in the land or real estate industry.
-Anyone who has served in any US military service since the year 2000 is eligible.
+Anyone who has served in any US military service and has a service end date within the last five years is eligible.
 I have personally benefited a great deal from the MTP and would like to tell you all about it.

 First, here is a short personal military history.
 I spent 9 years in the US Navy after receiving my commission thorough Auburn University’s ROTC program.
 I had dreamt of flying jets on and off aircraft carriers since I was very young.
 So…that’s what I did.
 After training to fly and receiving my Wings of Gold in Pensacola, FL, in 2005, I was assigned to Naval Air Station Oceana in Virginia Beach, VA, where I trained for nine months in a F/A-18 Super Hornet.
 I then spent three years stationed in Atsugi, Japan, and deployed aboard the USS Kitty Hawk and the USS George Washington in the Western Pacific Ocean.
 Following my operational tour, I was sent to Naval Air Station Lemoore, CA, where I served as a flight instructor in a F/A-18.
 After one year, I was assigned to serve as Flag Aide to the Commanding Admiral of the Joint Detention Center in Guantanamo Bay, Cuba.
 Once complete there, I returned to Lemoore, CA, where I served an additional year as a flight instructor.